 Researchers and social activists are beginning to discover the power of networks and networking.
 And there is a growing recognition that networks are the new form of organizing.
-Evidence of self-organized networks is everywhere: social activists, terrorist groups, drug cartels, street gangs, web-based interest groups.
+Evidence of self-organized networks is everywhere: from social activists and web-based interest groups to terrorist groups and street gangs.
 While we now see these everywhere, it is not because they're a new form of organizing.
 It's because we've removed our old paradigm blinders that look for hierarchy and control mechanisms in the belief that organization only happens through human will and intervention.

-Networks are the only form of organization used by living systems on this planet.
+Networks are the only form of organization on this planet used by living systems.
 These networks result from self-organization, where individuals or species recognize their interdependence and organize in ways that support the diversity and viability of all.

-Networks create the conditions for emergence, which is how Life changes.
+Networks create the conditions for emergence, which is how life changes.
 Because networks are the first stage in emergence, it is essential that we understand their dynamics and how they develop into communities and then systems.